Voting when you’re abroad

 Use the registration service for Crown servants and British Council employees if you’re based outside the UK working as a:

-- Crown servant (eg overseas civil service or diplomatic service)
+- Crown servant (for example overseas civil service or diplomatic service)

 - British Council employee